 In the reminder of this blog post, we are going to indirectly elaborate mostly on the deductions above.

 There are different ways to define a Complex Adaptive System, a CAS, which is a system containing of agents, that has an unpredictable emergent behaviour or emergent properties (abstract qualities like mindset, culture, trust, innovation, etc.), that the agents do not have on their own .
-One common definition is to describe it as containing agents with interrelationships.
+One common definition is to describe it as “containing agents with interrelationships”.

 Science is always an enabling constraint.
 A constraint for success.